isRedacted/my-music-player-deluxe-turbo/README.md

 ### Prerequisites
 - Node.JS v22 but earlier versions probably work fine
 ### Instructions
-1. Clone with `git clone https://github.com/isRedacted/my-music-player-deluxe-turbo` or download the code from source.
+1. Clone with `git clone https://github.com/isRedacted/my-music-player-deluxe-turbo` or download the code from source
-2. Run `npm install` in the program folder.
+2. Run `npm install` in the program folder
-3. Run `npx @tailwindcss/cli -i ./style.css -o ./output.css` to convert the stylesheet into Tailwind CSS.
+3. Run `npx @tailwindcss/cli -i ./style.css -o ./output.css` to convert the stylesheet into Tailwind CSS
-4. Run with `npm start`.
+4. Run with `npm start`